 But for those who have the intelligence, conscientiousness and curiosity to succeed, working in academia provides an unusual opportunity to work on the problems they think are most pressing in the world – at least so long as they can find grants to fund them and journals to publish in.

-Those who are interested can learn more about specific PhD options and find interviews with academics discussing how the path has worked out for them in the Further reading section.
+Those who are interested can learn more about specific PhD options and find interviews with academics discussing how the path has worked out for them in the Learn more section.

 Think you have a good shot at becoming an academic researcher focused on a pressing problem?

 We’ve helped dozens of people decide if this is the right path for them, and if so how to go about it.
 We can offer introductions and funding opportunities, or answer specific questions you might have.
 If you think you have what it takes, apply for our free coaching service.